 The fastest way to embed a metric is by copying the embed code provided by Tableau.

-- On Tableau Online or Tableau Server, navigate to the details page for the metric that you want to embed.
+- On Tableau Cloud or Tableau Server, navigate to the details page for the metric that you want to embed.

 - Click the Share Metric button.